 22. It only takes 10 minutes to crack a lowercase password that is six characters long.

-If you choose to ignore the recommendations for creating a strong password (a combination of lowercase and capital letters, at least one number, at least one sign), your password becomes so weak that it takes a computer only 10 minutes to figure it out.
+If you choose to ignore the recommendations for creating a strong password (a combination of lowercase and capital letters, at least one number, at least one sign), your password becomes so weak that it takes a computer only 10 minutes to figure it out, at least according to recent password security stats.
 To avoid falling into this trap, you should follow these rules, keeping in mind that the longer the password, the harder it is to guess.
 That’s why a combination of four random words that make sense to you – with numbers, signs, and capital letters – make for a password you can remember and one that others can’t crack.

 23. 51% of respondents have fallen prey to a phishing attack on a personal account, while 44% of respondents have been a victim of the same attack at work.